-- (387) The information available indicates that in the retail/distribution market in the EU roughly 60% of all footwear is traded by the "traditional" specialist distribution consisting of large retailers that are often importing shoes themselves and so-called buying groups and around 40% of all footwear is traded by "non-specialist" distribution, consisting of supermarkets, clothing shops as well as department stores.
-It is estimated that the retailers/distributors sector in the Community employs around 140 000 people in the sales of the product under review to consumers.
-To be noted that while in the northern EU countries larger retailers are dominating, in the southern Member States retailing is often done by SME's. - (388) Whereas the large retail chains did not wish to participate in the importers sample and did not respond to the detailed retailers' questionnaire, one large importer/retailer as well as a group of retailers submitted written representations and were granted hearings.
-Consequently, the only retailer whose replies could be verified is Clark's, which cooperated as an importer. - (389) Replies to the questionnaire for associations of wholesalers, distributors and retailers were received from the European association of fashion retailers (AEDT), the European Branded Footwear Coalition (EBFC), the European Outdoor Group (EOG), EuroCommerce representing the retail, wholesale and international trade sectors in Europe, the Federation of European Sporting Goods Industries (FESI), the Foreign Trade Association (FTA), the Dutch association of fashion, shoes and sports retailers MITEX, and Svenskt Sportforum.
-No supermarket chain responded to the questionnaire, however Lidl provided information on its purchases and resales of the product under review between 2005 and 2008.
+- (459) The information available indicates that in the retail/ distribution market in the Union roughly 60 % of all footwear is traded by the 'traditional' specialist distribution consisting of large retailers that are often importing shoes themselves and so-called buying groups and around 40 % of all footwear is traded by 'non-specialist' distribution, consisting of supermarkets, clothing shops as well as department stores.
+It is estimated that the retailers/distributors sector in the Union employs around 140 000 people in the sales of the product concerned to consumers.
+To be noted that while in the northern Union Member States larger retailers are dominating, in the southern Member States retailing is often done by SME's. - (460) Whereas the large retail chains did not wish to participate in the importers sample and did not respond to the detailed retailers' questionnaire, one large importer/retailer as well as a group of retailers submitted written representations and were granted hearings.
+Consequently, the only retailer whose replies could be verified was Clark's, which cooperated as an importer. - (461) Replies to the questionnaire for associations of wholesalers, distributors and retailers were received from the European association of fashion retailers (AEDT), the European Branded Footwear Coalition (EBFC), the European Outdoor Group (EOG), EuroCommerce representing the retail, wholesale and international trade sectors in Europe, the Federation of European Sporting Goods Industries (FESI), the Foreign Trade Association (FTA), the Dutch association of fashion, shoes and sports retailers MITEX, and Svenskt Sportforum.
+No supermarket chain responded to the questionnaire, however Lidl provided information on its purchases and resales of the product concerned between 2005 and 2008.
 The above associations and retailers opposed the measures and any prolongation thereof, basically arguing that the measures decreased profitability and caused many retailers to search for alternative sources of supply.
 They have also claimed that the extension of the measures would harm the European footwear industry which has successfully adapted to the challenges and opportunities of modern markets which outsource manufacturing.
-They maintained that the measures have not avoided massive delocalization of production which will not come back to the EU as Community producers are unable to fulfill the demand for a wide choice of quality footwear at low prices.
+They maintained that the measures have not avoided massive delocalization of production which will not come back to the Union as Union producers are unable to fulfil the demand for a wide choice of quality footwear at low prices.